muuvmuuv/boobreaks/README.md

 ## How to use

-First you need to install [Bootstrap](https://getbootstrap.com/) on your site and then add either the SCSS yourself or load the CSS file.
+First you need to install [Bootstrap](https://getbootstrap.com/) on your site and then add either the SCSS yourself or load the CSS (recommend) file.

 ### SCSS